KyleBlankRollins/meowzer/meowzer/meowbase/README.md

 #### `loadSampleData(): MeowbaseResult<{collectionsCreated: number, totalCats: number}>`

-Load a pre-built sample dataset into localStorage.
+Load a pre-built sample dataset into storage.
 This is useful for testing, demos, or learning.

 This generates an HTML report in `coverage/index.html` showing line-by-line coverage for all modules.